User Guide

 NASA EarthData

-Accessing vegetation indices (e.g., NDVI, EVI) from NASA’s Earthdata platform also requires registration.
+Accessing vegetation indices (e.g., NDVI, EVI) from NASA’s via the earthaccess python library also requires registration.
+The library looks for your Earthdata Login credentials in a .netrc file on your system.

 Steps